 Andrew has developed a varied and interesting practice in employment law, regularly appearing in tribunals on behalf of both Claimants and Respondents.
 He is also frequently instructed on a direct access basis for advice and assistance.

-Recent successes have included:
+Successes have included:

 - Negotiating a six figure settlement for a managing director in an unfair dismissal claim;